Gluten Free Challah with Apples & Raisins

 *If you don’t have yogurt on-hand, another good dairy-free substitute is 1 cup full-fat coconut milk (shake it well before measuring) + 1 tablespoon vinegar (not malt vinegar) or lemon juice.

 Preheat your oven to 200º F, then turn it off; if you have a warming drawer, you may set that to low/moist setting instead.
 Prepare a baking sheet by lining it with parchment paper.

 In a small bowl, mix together the warm water, yeast and 1 teaspoon of sugar to proof the yeast; set aside.
 In the bowl of your stand mixer, add the remaining wet ingredients and mix until combined.
 Whisk together the dry ingredients in a separate bowl.
 After 5 minutes of proofing, stir in the yeast-water mixture into the wet ingredients (note: if your yeast isn’t bubbling at this point, throw it out and start again with fresh yeast).
-Gradually stir in the dry ingredients until fully integrated, then mix 2 minutes more on medium speed.
+Gradually stir in the dry ingredients until fully integrated, adding more warm water by the tablespoon as needed to get the dough soft and so that the dough is not tight or stiff, then mix 1-2 minutes more on medium speed.

 Gently transfer braid to the parchment-lined baking sheet.
 Repeat for the second set of three balls.
 You may divide the dough into as many balls as you like, counting on at least 3 balls per loaf.
 Roll each to equal lengths of coil and braid into 1, 2, or 4 loaves.